AngelosPsy/multifear/README.md

     performed analyses.
 This is because someone maybe wants to recreate the results and also as a check that nothing went wrong.

-So now let’s see how you can run the same analyses but after we apply some selection criteria for non-learns.
-So, here it is
+Now, we want to perform the same analyses but for different datta reduction procedures (see below).
+We can do it simply by:

 ``` r